Software group SAP adopts flexible working, by popular demand

 Employees will be able to work from home, at the office or remotely, and it will be possible for them to set flexible schedules.
 The company will redesign its offices to make more space for teamwork and collaboration.

-SAP's decision to make flexible work its policy follows moves by some technology companies, including Facebook (FB.O), to permanently adopt remote work even after coronavirus lockdowns ease.
+SAP’s decision to make flexible work its policy follows moves by some technology companies, including Facebook, to permanently adopt remote work even after coronavirus lockdowns ease.

 Its “pledge to flex” seeks to account for the range of preferences expressed by staff, with 16% saying they would like to work only remotely while 6% planned to come in to the office five days a week.